DavidJFelix/dailyui/002-Credit-Card-Checkout/README.md

-# 001 Signup
+# 002 Credit Card Checkout

 Prompt: Hint: Design a sign up page, modal, form, app screen, etc. (It's up to you!)
-Don't forget to share on Dribbble and/or Twitter when you're done.
+Don't forget to share on Drib    bble and/or Twitter when you're done.

 # Explaination

-I used create react app, tailwind css and some blog posts to attempt to recreate the iotv signin
+I used create react app, tailwind css and some blog posts to attempt to build an iotv credit card form using strip

 Thanks to